 I don’t think there is a definitive definition for comfort food.
 Many people talk about it as being something their mother cooked for them when they were little – a dish that brings back warm happy feelings.
 I’ve come to think of it as food that I adore but feel guilty eating – a dish that’s outrageously delicious because it’s filled with tons of decadent, fattening, tasty, unhealthy ingredients.
 But that doesn’t have to be the case!
 The part about being “outrageously delicious” is still crucial, but for me, to be truly “comforting,” food has to be healthy, too!

-This dish got as many raves as anything I’ve ever made for my family.
+This shepherds pie got as many raves as anything I’ve ever made for my family.
 I hope you enjoy it as much as we did!

 Here’s the royal recipe for cottage pie – the way Prince William likes it.